scta/scta-rdf-schema/docs_source/proposals/quote-ref-relations.md

 ```

-In this case the quote is from Gregory and the Gregory ref should have an `@corresp` but no `@ana` or `@target` because it will inherit this from the quote.
+In this case the quote is from Gregory and ref mentioning Gregory
+should have an `@corresp` but no `@ana` or `@target` because it will inherit this from the quotation.
-But the Magister ref applies to the quote, but in a way is also an independent reference to the place where Lombard quotes Gregory.
+But the Magister ref applies to the quote.
+However, in a way, it is also an independent
+reference to the place where Lombard quotes Gregory.

-In this case, it seem like the ref should have an `@corresp` and a `@target`.
+In this case, it seem likes the ref should have an `@corresp` and a `@target`.

 The fully encoded example would then look like the following: